diethardsteiner/diethardsteiner.github.io/_posts/2015-07-27-Events-and-Snapshot.md

 ---
 layout: post
-title:  "Big Data: Snapshot and Accumulating Snapshot"
+title:  "Big Data Snapshot and Accumulating Snapshot"
-summary:
+summary: This article explains how to implement an accumulating snapshot on Hadoop
-date: 2015-05-23
+date: 2015-07-27
-categories: Data Modeling
+categories: data-modeling
-tags: Snapshot, Kimball
+tags: Kimball
-published: false
+published: true
 ---

 In this article we will have a look at various approaches on how to create snapshot tables with varying degrees of flexibility.
 We will start by taking a brief look at the classic **Kimball** approaches, then discuss a different approach for a Big Data environment and finally take a look at an alternative approach which I came up with.
 This article is more of a theoretical nature - initially I tried to include some practical examples, but the article was just getting way too long, so I cut it back to the essential points.